-Do you know that in a year your heart beats over a 30 million times?
-This means in a life span of 80 years it would be around 2.5 billion times.
+Do you know that in a year your heart beats over 30 million times?
+This means in a lifespan of 80 years, it would be around 2.5 billion times.
 How does the heart make up its pace?
 What are the different parts of a heart?
-Let us have a brief discussion on the structure of human heart and blood vessels.
+Let us have a brief discussion on the structure of the human heart and blood vessels.

 The heart is a fist-sized muscular organ made up of cardiac muscles.
 Heart, blood and a network of arteries, veins, and other blood vessels make the cardiovascular system.
 The heart is the key structure of a circulatory system because it is the motor or pumping organ which helps in circulation of blood throughout the body as per requirement.
 For example, during exercise or other heavy works, it pumps more blood than during rest.

-To know more about workings of the heart and its functions, visit Byju’s.
+To know more about the workings of the heart and its functions, visit BYJU’S.